Inexplicable768/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-My first ever project in java, but i wanted to learn it so mind what is probably not amazing code
+My first ever project in java.
+Just a tic tac toe game.
+Usually the first thing I do when learning a new programming langauge